sebastian-zieba/sebastian-zieba.github.io/_pages/publications.md

 2022: PACMAN: A pipeline to reduce and analyze Hubble Wide Field Camera 3 IR Grism data
 ---------------------------------------------------------------------------------------

 If you want to reduce some HST observations taken with one of the WFC3 Grisms (G102 or G141), check out PACMAN!
 It is an end-to-end pipeline, beginning with a time series of 2D images and ending with a spectrum for the planet.
-PACMAN can easily fit multiple observations simultaneously and is completely open source hosted on [GitHub]( https://github.com/sebastian-zieba/PACMAN) and [well-documented on ReadTheDocs]( https://pacmandocs.readthedocs.io/en/latest/).
-If you want to use it for your observations and need help, don't hesitate to reach out!
+PACMAN can easily fit multiple observations simultaneously and is completely open source, hosted on [GitHub]( https://github.com/sebastian-zieba/PACMAN) and [well-documented on ReadTheDocs]( https://pacmandocs.readthedocs.io/en/latest/).
+If you'd like to use it for your observations and need assistance, please don't hesitate to reach out!

 ![PACMAN_logo](/images/Pacman_V2.gif)